-The Red Storm Battalion Army ROTC program is a leadership development program you can take while pursuing your college degree.
+The Red Storm Battalion Army ROTC program is a leadership development program you can take while pursuing your college degree in New York City.
 Our mission is to train and commission the future officer leadership of the United States Army.

-Cadets have an opportunity to earn an ROTC scholarship, a military leadership minor, and commission in the United States Army.
+Cadets have an opportunity to earn an ROTC scholarship, a housing grant, a military leadership minor, and commission in the United States Army.
 Some will go on to serve on full-time active duty, others will serve one weekend a month and two weeks in the summer in the National Guard or Army Reserves.

 ROTC Recruiting OfficerMr.
 James Johnson